 How Port Logistics Affect the Safety of a Vessel's Crew

 Every vessel must make port.
-This process includes a wide range of activities, depending on the nature and size of the ship.
-The heavy machinery used at ports, in conjunction with many different crews operating simultaneously, the transfer of hazardous materials, and other situations increase the risk to all workers.
-Due to this high level of danger, the way that a port operates can greatly affect the safety of those who visit it.
+"Making port" isn't just one task, however.
+It includes a wide range of activities, depending on the nature and size of the ship.
+The use of heavy machinery, the transfer of hazardous materials, and several crews all acting simultaneously combine to create a high-risk environment for dock workers.
+Due to this high level of danger, the way that a port operates can greatly affect the safety of those who visit it or work there regularly.

 Activities performed at port can include: